 Department of Public Health Offices of Emergency Medical Services and Trauma (ADPH-OEMS&T).

 The program has grown tremendously since the early 1970’s.
 The previous program director, Mr. John E. Blue, II, served in this capacity from 1977 until 2004.
 His successor, Mr. Patrick Brown, served in this capacity from 2004 until 2017.
 The current program director, Mr. John Hollingsworth is committed to EMS education and works directly with the students in the classroom, lab, and clinical settings.
 The program now has one full-time program director, two full-time faculty members, one clerk, and a pool of six part-time faculty.

 The program’s medical director Dr. Neil Christen, has been a practicing emergency physician for over 33 years.
 He takes part in the education of new prehospital providers by ensuring their competency at all levels of EMS education.
 Dr. Christen is an integral part of the EMS community on a local, state, and international level.

 Frequency of Program Offerings

 The flexibility of the EMS curriculum allows students to enter the program at any of the three levels, depending on prior experiences and education.
 Because the classes usually meet in the evenings, students may continue working while taking courses.
 In addition, clinical education experiences are usually customized for each student’s schedule.
-EMS courses are offered at the East Broad Street Campus, McClellan Center, and the Cherokee Campus when student enrollment is sufficient to sustain the program.
+EMS courses are offered at the East Broad Street Campus, Ayers Campus, and the Cherokee Campus when student enrollment is sufficient to sustain the program.